Continuous homotopy fixed points for Lubin-Tate spectra: Homotopy fixed point spectra

-Now we assume in addition that $H$ is a normal open subgroup of $G$, which implies that $F:=G/H$ is a finite group.
-The homotopy fixed point spectrum $X^{hH}$ is then equipped with an $F$-action.
-Starting from the model structure of simplicial $F$-sets in \cite{gj}, V \S 2, we can define the category of (naive) $F$-spectra $\Spf$ as in Definition \ref{Gspectra} (but with trivial action of $F$ on $S^1$ instead of $S^1_G$).
-Then the method of Hovey \cite{hovey} yields again a stable model structure on $\Spf$.
-Just as in Remark \ref{stableGfibrations}, we see that if for a map $f$ in $\Spf$, its underlying map in $\Sp$ is a fibration, then $f$ is a fibration in $\Spf$.
-Since $X^{hH}$ is fibrant in $\Sp$, we get the following lemma. \begin{lemma} If $H$ is a normal subgroup of $G$ with finite quotient $F:=G/H$, then the fixed point spectrum $X^{hH}$ is fibrant in $\Spf$. \end{lemma} For $H$ open and normal in $G$ with quotient $F$, the canonical map $X^{hG} \to X^{hH}$ factors through $(X^{hH})^F$.
-By composing with the canonical map from fixed points $(X^{hH})^F=\hom_F(\ast,X^{hH})$ to homotopy fixed points $(X^{hH})^{hF}=\hom_F(EF_+,X^{hH})$, we get the map
+Now let $H$ be a closed normal subgroup of $G$.
+The homotopy fixed points under the action of $G$, $H$ and $G/H$ should be related to each other.
+As we mentioned above, the homotopy fixed point spectrum $X^{hH}$ is in general not a profinite spectrum anymore.
+Hence, in general, we cannot ask for a continuous action of $G/H$ on $X^{hH}$.
+But the homotopy fixed points $X^{hG}$ do respect the continuity of the action.
+So for comparing $X^{hG}$ with $X^{hH}$ under its induced $G/H$-action, we assume that $K:=G/H$ is a finite group.\\ Starting from the model structure of simplicial $K$-sets in \cite{gj}, V \S 2, we can define the category of $K$-spectra $\Spk$ as in Definition \ref{Gspectra}.
+Then the method of Hovey \cite{hovey} yields again a stable model structure on $\Spk$.
+As above, a map $f$ in $\Spk$ is a fibration if and only if its underlying map in $\Sp$ is a fibration of Bousfield-Friedlander spectra.\\ The induced map $X^{hG} \to X^{hH}$ factors through the fixed points $(X^{hH})^K$, since $K$ acts trivially on $X^{hG}$.
+By composing with the canonical map from fixed points $(X^{hH})^K=\Map_K(\ast,X^{hH})$ to homotopy fixed points $(X^{hH})^{hK}=\Map_K(EK, X^{hH})$, we get the map

-It follows almost immediately from the definitions that this map is an equivalence.
-We summarize this in the following theorem. \begin{theorem} Let $X$ be a profinite $G$-spectrum and let $H$ be an open normal subgroup of $G$ with quotient $F=G/H$.
-Then the map $X^{hG}\stackrel{\simeq}{\to} (X^{hH})^{hF}$ is a stable equivalence in $\Sp$.
-Moreover, for any spectrum $Z$, there is a spectral sequence for iterated homotopy fixed points
+It follows almost from the definitions that this map is an equivalence.
+We summarize this in the following theorem in which the last assertion follows from the first and the older brother of Theorem \ref{stablefixeddescent} for finite groups. \begin{theorem} Let $X$ be a profinite $G$-spectrum and let $H$ be an normal subgroup of $G$ with finite quotient $K=G/H$.
+Then the map $X^{hG}\stackrel{\simeq}{\to} (X^{hH})^{hK}$ is a stable equivalence in $\Sp$.
+Moreover, there is a spectral sequence for iterated homotopy fixed points

-\end{theorem} \begin{proof} We can assume that $X$ is a fibrant profinite $G$-spectrum.
-By Lemma \ref{(2)} and since $H$ acts freely on $EG$, we see that $X^{hH}$ is equivalent to the fixed point spectrum of $\hom_{\hSp}(EG_+,X)$ under $H$.
-Moreover, $EG\times EF$ has a free $G$-action and hence $X^{hG}$ is equivalent to the $G$-fixed point spectrum of $\hom_{\hSp}(EG_+\times EF_+, X)$.
-Using adjunctions and the fact that $EF$ is a simplicial finite set with trivial $H$-action we get the following sequence of equivalences:

-This proves the first assertion.
-The second assertion now follows immediately from the first and Theorem \ref{stablefixeddescent} together with its older brother for finite groups. \end{proof}